xtensor-stack/xtensor/docs/source/related.rst

    :alt: xtl

-The xtl_ project, the only dependency of ``xtensor`` is a C++ template library holding the implementation of basic tools used accross the libraries in the QuantStack ecosystem.
+The xtl_ project, the only dependency of ``xtensor`` is a C++ template library holding the implementation of basic tools used across the libraries in the QuantStack ecosystem.

 .. _xtensor-python: https://github.com/QuantStack/xtensor-python